Panic attacks are truly terrifying.

 Those who suffer with panic attacks can become paralysed with fear; an overwhelming set of physical and emotional symptoms are triggered which can leave the individual struggling to breathe or feeling that they are having a heart attack.

-It is very common to develop an immense fear of having another panic attack
+It is very common for those with a panic disorder to develop an immense fear of having another panic attack.

-This can make things even worse and very often needs to be treated alongside the panic attacks themselves.
+This can make things even worse and this fear of panic attacks often needs to be treated alongside the panic disorder themselves.